caongocthai/Messager/README.md

 # Messager

-Messager is a real time message app that lets users chat to other.
+Messager is a real time message app that lets users chat to others.<br />
+Messager uses Google's Firebase as its BackEnd.

 ## Demo